Journal title in Bahasa | Jurnal Riset Pendidikan dan Inovasi Pembelajaran Matematika |

 About the Journal

-JRPIPM is a medium for researchers, teachers, students and lecturers who will publish their research results or theoretical studies about education and / or mathematics learning.
-The focus and scope of articles published by JRPIPM are related to learning innovation, curriculum, assessment and evaluation, and learning psychology.
+JRPIPM is a medium for researchers, teachers, students, and lecturers who will publish their research results or theoretical studies about education and/or mathematics learning.
+The focus and scope of articles published by JRPIPM are related to innovation in ICT-based mathematics learning, ethnomathematics, assessment and evaluation, and learning psychology.

-Jurnal Riset Pendidikan dan Inovasi Pembelajaran Matematika (JRPIPM) is a peer-refereed open-access journal which has been established for the dissemination of state-of-the-art knowledge in the field of mathematics education both theory and practice.
+Jurnal Riset Pendidikan dan Inovasi Pembelajaran Matematika (JRPIPM) is a peer-reviewed open-access journal that has been established for the dissemination of state-of-the-art knowledge in the field of mathematics education, both theory and practice.

-The JRPIPM welcomes high-quality manuscripts resulted from research projects in the scope of mathematics education, Indonesian context and global perspective, which includes, but is not limited to the following topics:
+The JRPIPM welcomes high-quality manuscripts resulting from research projects in the scope of mathematics education, Indonesian context, and global perspective, which includes, but is not limited to, the following topics:

 Ethnomathematics is the study of the relationship between mathematics and culture.
 In a deeper understanding, ethnomathematics refers to mathematics which is practiced by members of a cultural group who share similar experiences and practices with the mathematics that can be in a unique form.
 Culture gives diverse and interesting contexts in mathematics learning to be discussed.
 Therefore, the scope of ethnomathematics is an important part of the focus and scope of the journal.